Enrollment & Registration

 - 7 hours for a 5-week summer session;

-- 13 hours for the 10-week term; or
+- 13 hours for the 10-week term, and;

 - a total of 13 hours for the entire summer semester.

 A student holding an assistantship appointment is required to maintain full-time enrollment throughout the full appointment period.
 A student holding a half-summer graduate assistantship must be registered during the term of the assistantship.
-Audit hours may not be used to satisfy the full-time enrollment requirement.
+Audit hours cannot be used to satisfy the full-time enrollment requirement.
 See the Graduate Assistantship section of this publication for a description of enrollment and all requirements for holding an assistantship.

-- Sits for an oral and/or written comprehensive examination
+- Sits for an oral and/or written comprehensive examination;*

-- Defends a thesis/dissertation*
+- Defends a thesis/dissertation;*